 New American Classics-Dunes and Duchess

-On this Fourth of July, I wanted to share the beauty of this American made line with you!
+On this Memorial Day, I wanted to reshare the beauty of this American made line with you!
 At LiLu Interiors, we love working with American makers and have been presenting a line-up of them on the blog.

 Previous posts include